 NASA has done more than land a man on the moon.
-In 2020, for example, NASA funded 23 research concepts with $7 million to further space technologies.
+In 2020, for example, it funded 23 research concepts with $7 million to further space technologies.

 Between 1976 and 2019, NASA created more than 2,000 inventions that later became products or services.
 These include kidney dialysis machines, CAT scanners, and even freeze-dried food.

 The Space Race started in 1957, when the Soviet Union launched Sputnik I, the world's first space satellite, which then fueled competition with the U.S. NASA was created in 1958 to advance U.S. leadership in rocketry, satellites, and space exploration.
 That same year, Americans launched the Explorer I satellite.

 The Cold War began to thaw in 1969 with the Nixon Doctrine.
 The U.S. would no longer send its troops to Asia, except for nuclear threats.
 The Nixon Doctrine allowed President Richard Nixon to decrease defense spending and open up relations with China, which has led to enhanced bilateral trade with the rising superpower that totaled $558 billion by 2019.

 One chilling component of the bipolar Cold War was its reliance on nuclear threats.
 Worries about nuclear annihilation led to the Space Race and the construction of the U.S. interstate highway system.